benbranyon/slsc-archive/wp-content/plugins/coming-soon/README.txt

 = What's the difference between Coming Soon Page Mode and Maintenance Mode? =

-Coming Soon Page Mode returns a http status 200 and allows your site to be indexed by Google and other searching engine while under construction.
-You should always using Coming Soon Page mode when your site is under construction.
+Coming Soon Page Mode returns a http status 200 and allows your site to be indexed by Google and other search engines while under construction.
+You should always be using Coming Soon Page mode when your site is under construction.

 Maintenance Mode returns a http status code 503 and should be used when you are doing short term maintenance on an existing site.
 This will let search engines know your site is under going maintenance and should return in 1 day when maintenance mode is finished.